vipulnaik/daily-updates/standing-plan-for-the-next-few-months.md

   * At most 13.5 hours average (67.5 hours total) across that week and the four preceding weeks

-### Adjusted schedule within Q1 and Q2 of 2025
+### Adjusted schedule for Q1 and Q2 of 2026

-Details still need to be worked on, as I don't have full clarity on the responsibilities and how hectic things will be.
-Here is my current plan.

-#### For the period until 2025-01-26

-Everything remains the same as usual, with the exception that I lift the restrictions against doing work on Wednesdays, Fridays, and weekends.
-This is because it may be strategically wise to do work on the weekends to clear my plate of things ahead of the increased hours.
-Additional hours accumulated this way can also be used to smooth out / cancel against the increased hours requirements in future weeks.

-#### For the period from 2025-01-27 to 2025-03-15 (originally intended to go to 2025-04-20)

-UPDATE 2025-03-27: I originally intended to be up to 75% work hours until 2025-04-20; however, on 2025-03-14 I put in a request to end the increased work hours in mid-March and return to 50% work hours after that.
-While this was due to reasons partly related to the specifics of my workload, it was also influenced by challenges dealing with my backlog of stuff outside of my day job, and the realization that at a 75% load I would not be able to make as much progress with the backlog as I should.

-* (no change from the usual) I will be work-focused on Monday, Tuesday, and Thursday, though I might still take out time for time-sensitive personal chores (including all cyclic personal chores).
-I aim to spend at least 2 focused hours per day on average over these three days; however, in many cases I may end up spending way more than 2 hours on one of the days and less on others.

-* (change on the LiftIgniter side of things) On Wednesday and Friday, my focus within work will be on things related to LiftIgniter customers and infrastructure.
-Outside of these, I will try to be responsive on Slack and work email on Wednesday and Friday, but will not be pursuing active work unless time-sensitive or necessary to meet my hours obligations.

-  UPDATE 2025-03-27: It turned out that I ended up largely treating Wednesday and Friday as interchangeable with Monday, Tuesday, and Thursday, partly because the nature of cyclic personal chores (that had a higher frequency in the winter) made it hard to maintain a discipline of inter-day differences.

-* (change in terms of being more relaxed) For the weekends, while I will aspire to follow the same rules as before, I'll be a bit looser in terms of allowing myself to do work that I expect will put me in a better position for coming weeks.
+I plan to follow the principles outlined for the general schedule, with the only change being to the conditional minimum hours.
+I plan to reduce conditional minimum hours requirements by 2 hours per week for Q1 2026 and by 1 hour per week for Q2 2026.
+So the rewritten conditional minimum hours criterion is as follows:

-* (thresholds multiplied by 1.5) I aim to follow these *absolute minimum* weekly targets:
+* For Q1 2026, I aim to follow these *conditional minimum* weekly

-  * At least 6 hours 45 minutes on weeks that I do not have any day off of my three working days (either marked as PTO by me or a company holiday)

-  * At least 4 hours 30 minutes on weeks that I have one day off of my three working days (either marked as PTO by me or a company holiday)

-  * At least 2 hours 15 minutes on weeks that I have marked two days off of my three working days (either marked as PTO by me or a company holiday)

-* (thresholds multiplied by 1.5 (approx)) I aim to follow these *conditional minimum* weekly targets: *at least one* of the following must be
+  targets: *at least one* of the following must be true:
-  true:

-  * At least 10.5 hours in the week
+  * At least 5 hours in the week

-  * At least 10.75 hours average (32.25 hours total) across that week and the two preceding weeks
+  * At least 5 hours 10 minutes average (15 hours 30 minutes total)
+    across that week and the two preceding weeks

-  * At least 11 hours average (55 hours total) across that week and the four preceding weeks
+  * At least 5 hours 20 minutes average (26 hours 40 minutes total)
+    across that week and the four preceding weeks

-  * At least 11.25 hours average (78.75 hours total) across that week and the six preceding weeks
+  * At least 5 hours 30 hours average (38 hours 30 minutes total)
+    across that week and the six preceding weeks

-  * At least 11.5 hours average (92 hours total) across that week and the eight preceding weeks
+  * At least 5 hours 40 minutes average (51 hours total) across that

-  * NOTE: Early on during this period, there will be weeks where the prior 2, 4, 6, or 8 weeks (for the above conditions) will be partly or fully before the period of increased hours.
-In such cases, add 3.5 hours per week to the hours for those weeks when doing the calculation.
-Similarly, when coming off this period, subtract 3.5 hours per week when including weeks within this period for a final week after this period.
+    week and the eight preceding weeks

-* (thresholds multiplied by 1.5 (approx)) I aim to follow these *conditional maximum* weekly targets: *at least one* of the following must be true:
+* For Q2 2026, I aim to follow these *conditional minimum* weekly
+  targets: *at least one* of the following must be true:

-  * At most 21 hours in the week
+  * At least 6 hours in the week

-  * At most 20.75 hours average (62.25 hours total) across that week and the two preceding weeks
+  * At least 6 hours 10 minutes average (18 hours 30 minutes total)
+    across that week and the two preceding weeks

+  * At least 6 hours 20 minutes average (31 hours 40 minutes total)
+    across that week and the four preceding weeks

+  * At least 6 hours 30 hours average (45 hours 30 minutes total)
+    across that week and the six preceding weeks

-  * At most 20.5 hours average (102.5 hours total) across that week and the four preceding weeks
+  * At least 6 hours 40 minutes average (60 hours total) across that

-UPDATE 2025-03-27 (retrospective): Overall, it was much harder than anticipated for me to meet the minimum hour requirement for a 75% load across all weeks.
-This was partly due to an increase in cyclic personal chores load, and partly because some periodic tasks accumulated over time.
-It was easy to hit the 75% mark in some weeks, but doing so ended up deferring monthly, once-in-two-months, and quarterly tasks and these ended up bunching into other weeks, even with a little bit of strategic skipping of some tasks.

-#### For the period 2025-03-16 to 2025-06-15

-My tentative plan is to return to a target of a normal number of hours, with an increase of 15 minutes in all the weekly conditional minimum targets.
-The increase of 15 minutes is intended to make up for falling slightly below target during the 75% period.
-The increase of 15 minutes should be relatively effortless and also aligns with the slight increase in workload when it comes to tasks that are somewhat time-sensitive.

-For instance, my one-week conditional minimum target will be 7 hours 15 minutes instead of the usual 7 hours.
-My three-week conditional minimum average will be 7 hours 30 minutes instead of 7 hours 15 minutes.

-I also plan to return to the normal practice of not working on weekends outside of a few special circumstances.

-While I will *somewhat* increase how distinctly I treat (Monday, Tuesday, Thursday) and (Wednesday, Friday), I'll continue to be a bit loose about the distinction until 2025-06-15, with a priority of trying to hit and surpass my conditional minimum hours early enough in the week and maximize freedom from work during the weekend.
-This will make it easier for me to build surplus hours in the weeks where I can, which will earn me more flexibility in other weeks.
-I expect that over time, as I build a solid surplus in hours and feel more caught up with work, I will return to being more free of work on Wednesday and Friday.
-But the priority to begin with is to reclaim the weekend.

-#### For the period 2025-06-16 onward

-I expect to return to full normalcy by this time.
+    week and the eight preceding weeks

+The motivation behind the slight reduction is that I significantly exceeded my work hours goals in Q3 and Q4 2025, and relatedly also built a backlog on several other fronts.
+Even if I were to adhere to the reduced thresholds in Q1 and Q2 2026, it will not *fully* compensate for the excess effort, but it will at least partially compensate.
+In practice, I expect I will exceed these thresholds by a decent margin, but psychologically, the reduced thresholds will at least allow me to reduce my work effort relative to a counterfactual where I have higher thresholds.
+A bunch of other strategic and tactical adjustments will be needed to my work stream to help effectively reduce my work effort, but these are beyond the scope of this document.

+I might continue rolling the reductions over to future quarters if I am averaging over 8 hours per week.

 ## Target time distribution between personal projects, personal finances, personal chores, etc.

-### General plan outside of the special circumstances of Q1 and Q2 2025
+### General plan going forward (starting the weeek of 2026-01-12)

+I'm giving myself until 2026-01-12 to get organized on various fronts and catch up with many minor backlogs, now that I have committed to reducing my hours on work.
+Starting the week of 2026-01-12, I plan to follow the below guidelines.

 * I aim to follow this *conditional minimum* target each week for personal projects; *at least one* of the following must be true: